Core Dance in partnership with Machol Shalem Dance House (MASH) present:

 Throughout the entire time span of this Project, the Dance Makers on this project will discuss topics generated by their creative process, share their points of view and inspire one another to broaden their points of view.
 Engaging artistically driven research practices, Schroeder, Sheinfeld and Laor will guide the dance making process with authenticity, physicality. and enquiry.

-Part 1: without borders will be shared as a Live Streamed/televised event in United States (Core Dance) and Israel (MASH), time and date TBD.
+This project will be shared as a Live Streamed event in United States (Core Dance) and Israel (MASH) on February 18th as part of Core Dance's Lunchtime in Studio series.

 Thank you to our partners for this project: